Why Aircraft Maintenance Startups Are on the Rise

 While three of the world’s largest commercial passenger airlines are based in the United States, Germany and France round out positions four and five respectively.
 These large corporations with holdings in the billions can afford to keep a full-time repair and maintenance crew on staff.
 Some of the smaller passenger lines may struggle to pay a truly knowledgeable and experienced staff.

 Just one airplane mechanic who is an expert in the various turbine engine lubrication systems, for example, could fetch a salary in the high five-figure bracket.
-It then becomes logical to outsource major jobs to a specialist repair shop rather than keep even one man on location in the event that major repairs may need to be done over time.
+It then becomes logical to outsource major jobs to a specialist repair shop or an aerospace supply chain rather than keep even one man on location in the event that major repairs may need to be done over time.

 The Largest Passenger Airlines by Assets